IS THE MSN FNP PROGRAM AT TUSCULUM A DISTANCE EDUCATION PROGRAM?

 CAN I CHOOSE MY CLINICAL SITE?

-Yes, students can choose the clinical site as long as, it is an approved site and fulfills the clinical course competencies.
+Yes, students can choose the clinical site as long as, it is an approved site, an affiliation agreement is in place, and the site fulfills the clinical course competencies as outlines by NONPF.

 WILL I NEED MY OWN COMPUTER?